A-Hoenig/Project-One/README.md

 ### Accessibility

-An accessibility score of 100 was achieved when anaylsing the site using Google Chrome Dev TGools Lighthouse.
+An accessibility score of 100 was achieved when anaylsing the site using Google Chrome Dev Tools Lighthouse.

 ![Chrome Lighthouse Results](assets/readme-images/lighthouse-result.png)